By Jeffrey I. Moore – Original Article

 What makes Roberta’s work different is her triple bottom line investments and impact approach.
 Roberta’s work incorporates three dimensions of performance: social, environmental and financial.
 This differs from traditional reporting frameworks as it includes ecological and social measures that can be difficult to assign appropriate means of measurement.

 Roberta says: “No matter where you are in the world, chances are that impact investing is happening all around you.
 You may not realize it, but a bridge under construction could have been made possible by impact investments – or a new school, a new water filtration system, a wind farm.
 The possibilities are endless.”

-“But one common thread remains the same: The heart of impact investing is about beneficial social or environmental impact that goes beyond any one individual.
+“But one common thread remains the same: The heart of impact investing is about the beneficial social or environmental impact that goes beyond any one individual.
 It is not a practice for personal gain but rather for the greater good of communities, the world and everything in between.
-After all, let us never forget the official definition of an investment: ‘A devoting, using, or giving of time, talent, emotional energy, as for a purpose or to achieve something.’”
+After all, let us never forget the official definition of investment: ‘A devoting, using, or giving of time, talent, emotional energy, as for a purpose or to achieve something.’”

 22) Jessica Greenwalt

 Jessica Greenwalt is the Founder of Pixelkeet and founder of BritePeak a platform that delivers anonymous feedback on your behavior from the people you respect.
 While in high school, she started a freelance design company that grew into an international design and web development firm.